carriercomm/collectm/README.md

 FAQ
 ===
 * Which Windows version are suported ?
-It was only tested on Windows 2008, don't know for other version.
+It was tested on Windows 2008 R2, Windows 2012 and Windows 8/8.1.

 Developers
 ==========